-I’m Mike.
-I'm a photographer, writer and digital artist.
+I’m Mike, a London-based photographer, writer and technical artist.

 I love images that tell a story and I love telling stories about what makes a great image.

 For me, the creative process is all about getting lost and the adventure of finding my way home again.
 It’s about discovery, and sharing what I have learned on the journey.
-On this blog you will find a collection of stories, tips, insights and practical advice about photography, image editing, visual storytelling and creative process.
+On this blog you will find a collection of stories, tips, insights and practical advice about everything from photography, lighting and vfx to visual storytelling and design.

 These days we may not always be able to meet face-to-face, but I hope in the meantime acquaintances new and old may find something interesting, informative, or entertaining here.
 If you do, please subscribe to my newsletter and I will send you one update every month about my life, my travels, my trips down the rabbit hole in search a compelling image.

 That’s great, but what are your vitals?

 I was born in the suburbs of Vancouver, Canada, where we drink from cool crisp mountain streams and wrestle grizzly bears in the deep dark woods.
 My dad was a carpenter so I stepped on the odd nail growing up but also became handy with a power saw.
 I survived highschool, and graduated with a spotty report card and notebooks lined with doodles that were good enough to get me into the Emily Carr College of Art and Design, where I spent four years studying film and video production.